-“Top talent will always look for an organization with excellent benefits,” said Daniel Cooper, managing director of Lolly Co.
+“Top talent will always look for an organization with excellent benefits,” said Daniel Cooper, managing partner at Lolly.

-These excellent benefits often include time off, especially around the holidays.
-Providing holiday pay shows that you value and care about your employees and their personal time, which helps you attract strong job applicants.
+Excellent employee benefits often include time off, especially around the holidays.
+Providing holiday pay shows you value your employees and their personal time, which helps you attract and retain top talent.

-When you create a holiday pay policy, the most important thing is to be clear and specific about what is allowed, what is not, and how any holiday pay is calculated.
-This helps you avoid disgruntled employees and potential legal action.
-You should include these four elements in your holiday policy:
+When you create a holiday-pay policy, you must be clear and specific about what is allowed, what is not, and how holiday pay is calculated.
+This specificity helps you avoid disgruntled employees and potential legal action.

 Your policy should state which employees are eligible and which conditions make employees eligible or ineligible for holiday pay.
-For example, you could stipulate that employees must be scheduled for at least 20 hours per week are eligible for holiday pay and that employees must be in good standing with the company to receive holiday pay.
-[Read related article: How to Craft Company Policies for Your Small Business]
+For example, you could stipulate that employees must be scheduled for at least 20 hours per week and be in good standing with the company to receive holiday pay.

 If you have hourly employees who are eligible for time-and-a-half pay, describe in detail how that pay is calculated and determined.
-By law, hours worked on holidays must be paid at no less than the regular rate of pay.
-The FLSA does not require overtime, time-and-a-half or double-time pay for hours worked on holidays, but it does require time-and-a-half pay for any hours worked over 40 in a given workweek.
+By law, hours worked on holidays must be paid at no less than the regular rate.
+The FLSA does not require time-and-a-half or double-time pay for hours worked on holidays, but it does require time-and-a-half pay for any time that nonexempt employees work over 40 hours in a given workweek.

-If your business only has salaried, exempt employees, describe how holiday pay will work in detail.
+If your business only has salaried, exempt employees, detail how holiday pay will work.
 For example, if your business closes for the week between Christmas and New Year’s, state in the policy whether those days will be paid or unpaid.
-The FLSA mandates that any exempt employee must receive their full salary for any workweek in which they do any work, and any business closure (including holidays) is not an approved FLSA deduction, meaning exempt employees must get their full salary if the business closes for a holiday.
-[Read related article: Difference Between Exempt and Nonexempt Employees]
+The FLSA mandates that any exempt employee receive their full salary for any workweek in which they do any work, and any business closure (including holidays) is not an approved FLSA deduction, meaning exempt employees must get their full salary if the business closes for a holiday.